ssh88/CodingExercise-Binance/README.md

 ### Stack

 I created a simple Stack object to manage the transactions.
 This gave me a simple mechanism to push and pop transactions.
-It also gave me the ability to peek for such commands as counting and getting.
+It also gave me the ability to look up a transaction via the peek function for the `COUNT` and `GET` commands.

 ```swift
 class Stack<T> {